Before every new course, we make sure to interview our potential learners as a final step before acceptance into the Fundamentals course.

 Most of the students you are interviewing are part of the

 You can find the most common questions answered here.
-You can send the student a link to this page as well.
+You can send the trainee a link to this page as well.

 You can let them know that this will be covered in the course and that now might not be the best time to ask.

-For any other questions they can direct them to their city email address
+For any other questions they can direct them to their region email address

 You're also welcome to share this documentation website with them.